Just released: How to raise venture capital in 2023

 For the purposes of this post, copyright infringement refers to software.
 Of course, you can’t take copyrighted software and use it.
 Cease.
 And.
 Desist.
 Courts could award a portion of the offender’s profits or punitive damages.
 These claims can go both ways for a company though.
 If another individual or entity is encroaching on your copyright, insurance coverage would help you out by bringing in expert council that would end the infringement and collect appropriate damages.

 One well-known instance of this is the Oracle v.
 Google case over Oracle’s Java patent.
 Oracle is claiming that Google has been running a program so similar to the Java platform that it infringes on their patent of the product.
 The trial has gone back and forth between litigations over the past 8 years, running up legal fees and causing distractions for the two companies.
+This case is a prime example of patent litigation, which can be protracted and costly.
 As of March of this year, Oracle was seeking $9 billion in damages.
 While Google and Oracle are two of the largest tech firms in the world and have seemingly endless resources, this case represents the exhaustive toll these disputes can take.

 5. Defamation in Online Content